howardosborne/groundhog/docs/index.md

 * Run a test

-...Set the parameters in testParams to choose a test schedule and any other settings you may wish to use.
+   Set the parameters in testParams to choose a test schedule and any other settings you may wish to use.

 ```
 node ./groundhog.js runTest